Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Computational results

 \subsection{GeTe}

 Next we consider the effect of phonon screening on the electron-electron interactions of semiconducting GeTe.
 The electronic band structure and phonon dispersion of this system are visualized in Fig.\,\ref{fig:GeTe_bands}.
 We see that there exists a manifold of three fairly isolated valence bands near the Fermi level, and these form the active space within which we compute the electron-electron interactions.
 Approximately $68$\% of the wave function amplitude for these bands corresponds to contributions from Te $p$-orbitals, with the remaining $32$\% coming from Ge $p$-orbitals.
-As a result, the resulting Wannier functions have strong $p$-orbital character, and are not perfectly centered on either atom within the unit cell.
-Moreover, as the trigonal phase of GeTe has two atoms in its primitive cell, there are six phonons, with a single LO mode, highlighted in Fig.\,\ref{fig:GeTe_bands}b.
+As a result, the resulting Wannier functions have strong $p$-orbital character, and are not perfectly centered on either atom within the unit cell, having a nearest neighbor distance of $4.19$\,\AA, \emph{i.e.}, equal to the primitive lattice constant.
+Given the proximity of the conduction bands to the valence band manifold within the DFT-LDA level of theory, we repeated the analysis presented below, this time including the three lowest conduction states in the active space.
+At least for the phonon-mediated electron-electron interactions within the top valence band, we found that this leads to only minor differences in the results.

+The trigonal phase of GeTe has two atoms in its primitive cell, there are therefore six phonons, with a single LO mode, highlighted in Fig.\,\ref{fig:GeTe_bands}b.
 The layered structure of GeTe makes this system anisotropic, therefore the precise energy of the LO phonon depends on the direction of $\mathbf{q}$, as $\mathbf{q}\rightarrow \mathbf{0}$.
 This anisotropy is reflected in the values of the Born effective charges associated with the Ge and Te atoms, as reported in Table\,\ref{table:GeTe_Born}, which assume different in-plane and out-of-plane values, and similarly for the high-frequency and static dielectric constants reported in Table\,\ref{table:GeTe_results}.
+Given the anisotropy of the system, the long-range phonon-mediated attraction is obtained as $-\gamma^2/(\epsilon_{\rm eff}r)$, where $\epsilon_{\rm eff}$ is the spherical average of the dielectric tensor following Eq.\,\eqref{eq:eps_eff}, and similarly $\gamma^2$ is obtained from Eq.\,\eqref{eq:gamma_general_anisotropic}, where an orientational average over the unit sphere is taken.
+Table\,\ref{table:GeTe_results} reports the values for $\epsilon_{\rm eff}$ and $\gamma^2$ that we obtain here.